matsuolab/multibanana/README.md

 ## Dataset

-The data structure at the {huggingface} is as follows.
+The data structure at the [Hugging Face dataset](https://huggingface.co/datasets/kohsei/MultiBanana-Benchmark) is as follows.

 ```
 data/